 We are all worried about the speed of the Internet.
-If you have a good service, a fiber network or ADSL that allows you to enjoy navigation with ease, but observe a certain slowness, you may have to study other aspects.
-In some cases, the location of the router, browser, plugin or add-on may be harming.
+If you have a good service, a fiber network, or ADSL that allows you to enjoy navigation with ease, but observe a certain slowness, you may have to study other aspects.
+In some cases, the location of the router, browser, plugin or add-on may be harmful.
 Not to mention the possibility that some neighbor has pirated WiFi and is making use of it without you knowing.
 Now, how can you put all this in order for the Internet to go faster?
 We give you all the keys on How to increase the speed of the internet connection.

 How to increase the speed of the internet connection?

-TRACK LOCATION OF THE ROUTER
+TRACK THE LOCATION OF THE ROUTER

 If you live in a very large house and you notice that the Internet seems to go to pedals, it is possible that this has a lot to do with the position of the router.
 Try placing it in a place close to where you usually connect.
 In addition, if you have the possibility, connect the equipment through the network cable, avoiding WiFi.
 In this way, the connection will be faster and more stable.
-Keep in mind that the WiFi signal is very sensitive and in many cases is very determined by the obstacles in its path: doors, walls, corridors … If you have no choice but to have the router away from where you have the computer, we recommend that you install a repeater.
-They work very well and are usually a perfect option for ground floor houses or offices.
+Keep in mind that the WiFi signal is very sensitive and in many cases is very determined by the obstacles in its path: doors, walls, and corridors … If you have no choice but to have the router away from where you have the computer, we recommend that you install a repeater.
+They work very well and are usually a perfect option for ground-floor houses or offices.

-Have the browser you have, make sure that the latest version is always installed.
+Have the browser you have, and make sure that the latest version is always installed.
 In addition, it is highly recommended that you not only install a single browser on your computer.
 Download others and compare the speed.
 For example, you can toggle Chrome or Firefox, with the new Microsoft Edge or Safari.
 The goal is for you to observe which one is the best performer on your team and which one is worth the most to navigate.

 CHECK YOUR WIFI STATUS